MrCampbellICS4U/InfiniteLoopers/journal.md

 improved ping with help from [this stackoverflow answer](https://stackoverflow.com/a/49058389), learned about nagle's algorithm

 ## dec 28 2023
-got eclipse to run the project (had to change the whole file format, it was a drag)
+got eclipse to run the project (had to change the whole file structure, it was a drag)